google/zetasql/docs/resolved_ast.md

 <p><pre><code class="lang-c++"><font color="brown">// This statement:
 //   EXPORT DATA [WITH CONNECTION] &lt;connection&gt; (&lt;option_list&gt;) AS SELECT ...
+//
-// or this pipe operator (without a query, in ResolvedPipeExportDataScan):
+// Also used for the pipe operator
 //   |&gt; EXPORT DATA [WITH CONNECTION] &lt;connection&gt; (&lt;option_list&gt;)
+// This occurs inside ResolvedPipeExportDataScan, with the pipe
+// input stored in `query`.
+All other modifier fields are allowed.
 //
 // This is used to run export a query result somewhere without giving the
 // result a table name.